Observability

 OpenTelemetry (External)ΒΆ

-# Enable OpenTelemetry (enabled by default)
+# Enable OpenTelemetry (disabled by default)

 export OTEL_ENABLE_OBSERVABILITY=true